MMcM/parallel-ascii-kbd/README.md

 ## Micro Switch SW-11234 ##

+* Board: 55SW5-2
+* Encoder: SW-20306 (AMI)

 A scan of the hardware documentation that came with this keyboard can be found in the [wiki](https://github.com/MMcM/micro-switch-ascii-kbd/wiki/scanned/MicroSwitch.pdf).

 This keyboard is mostly the same as the